-Racial Distribution
+Racial Distribution10

-The Village of Coloma experienced a very slight increase in minority population between 1990 and 2000 (Appendix B, Tables B-10 and B-11).
+The Town of Coloma experienced a slight increase in minority population between 1990 and 2000 (Appendix B, Tables B-10 and B-11).
 However, the number of persons of non-White race remained small.
-Only three individuals in the Village of Coloma identified themselves as non-White in 2000, up from one individual in 1990.
-Whites continued to comprise an overwhelming majority of the population.
+Only 18 individuals in the Town of Coloma identified themselves as non-White in 2000, up from zero in 1990.
+Nevertheless whites continued to comprise an overwhelming majority of the population.
 The 2000 Census was the first Census which allowed persons of mixed race to identify themselves as belonging to two or more races.
-Less than two percent of state residents and less than one percent of Village of Coloma and Waushara County residents declared they were of two or more races.
+Less than two percent of state and Town of Coloma residents and less than one percent of Waushara County residents declared they were of two or more races.

-The population in the Village and Waushara County are less diverse than that of the state.
-In 2000, whites comprised 99.3 percent of the Village of Coloma's population and 96.8 percent of the county's population compared to 88.9 percent of the state's population.
+The population in the Town and Waushara County is less diverse than that of the state.
+In 2000, whites comprised 97.6 percent of the Town of Coloma's population and 96.8 percent of the county's population compared to 88.9 percent of the state's population.